The service description files for Dinit each describe a

 - Specifies the working directory for this service.
 For a scripted service,

-subject to variable substitution (see VARIABLE SUBSTITUTION).
+variable substitution (see VARIABLE SUBSTITUTION).

 - run-as =